denis-stepanov/advent/README.md

 `t` just emulates a hit.
 This action could be useful when AdVent for some reason would not react where it should have, so you could give it a hand.
 Like with any other hit, it would respect the TV dead time, i.e. will not act on TV if there has been another action happening recently.
 If you want to override this - e.g., to "undo" an erroneous AdVent hit which has just occured - use `T`.

 `a` toggles the TV internal "in action" status, without making any specific action on a TV.
 This action could be useful when AdVent for some reason comes out of sync with TV status (e.g., when TV has been manually muted using its own remote).

+`j / J` changes the number of exit jingles to be taken into account for the actual action exit.

 `i / I` and `c / C` allow tuning the corresponding [AdVent parameters](#recognition-tuning-options) at run-time.
 Interval can be changed from 0 to infinity in steps of 0.5 s (but remember that intervals below 1 s [are rather useless](#advent-tuning)).
 Confidence can be changed from 0 to 100% in 1% steps.
 Changing the number of threads `n` on the fly is currently not supported (upvote the issue [#68](https://github.com/denis-stepanov/advent/issues/68) if you need this).